 Girls are meant to be small and delicate right?
 Don’t get it confused; Kacy Karlen of The Height of Style said that when she was younger, she often worried about losing my femininity if she towered way over the heads of every person in the room standing at 6’4”.
 Like many other tall sisters, she grew up to understand that “Wearing heels as a tall woman doesn’t make you any less feminine; it rather puts you in control of your femininity.
 What do heels really do for anyone?
-It increases the height?
+Does it increase the height?
 And why increase your height?
 It has a way of boosting your confidence.
 We’re all captivated by confidence.
 There is nothing more beautiful than a tall woman wearing fierce heels and rocking the hell out of her life.”

 - You Were Always Meant To Be A Tall Glass Of Water

-Marie Denee of The Curvy Fashonista stands at a lovely 5’8″ in flats.
+Marie Denee of The Curvy Fashionista stands at a lovely 5’8″ in flats.
 She says to tall sisters, “OWN IT.
 Your beauty, height, and body are not an accident!
 If you can find and score heels that speak to your style and looks, girl rock it.
 You are an amazon, so stand tall and embrace every inch of you!”

 - If you’re already commanding the Room, You Might As Well Rock the Heels

 If you are a tall lady, chances are you are already standing taller than most people in the room.
-I do not believe in half measures, whether you wear flats, stilettos or sandals, there is 90% probability that you’re going to get noticed either way when you walk into a room.
+I do not believe in half measures, whether you wear flats, stilettos or sandals, there is a 90% probability that you’re going to get noticed either way when you walk into a room.
 So if you’re dying to wear that four-inch platform, do it!
-There’s really no point in denying yourself that little pleasure, If you’re already commanding the Room, You Might As Well Rock the Heels
+There’s really no point in denying yourself that little pleasure If you’re already commanding the Room, You Might As Well Rock the Heels

 - Don’t Take the Fun Out Of Fashion

 When we limit ourselves in what we’re allowed and not allowed to wear, fashion becomes more stress than fun.
-Not only will you find it difficult to find the right clothes, it becomes a task to look trendy and stylish.
+Not only will you find it difficult to find the right clothes, but it also becomes a task to look trendy and stylish.
 If you want to look fabulous, don’t box yourself in.
 Fashion is first an adventure of self-expression; don’t take the fun out of the adventure.

 Finally: Be Proud Of Who You Are!